Modified Checking for all matches; grade 7/8 will not play transitional checking

 Boys Juniors (grades 5 & 6)

 Stalling, 20 second clearing, or 10 second advancing the ball rules will NOT apply.

 Stalling, 20 second clearing, or 10 second advancing the ball rules will apply.

 TEAM SPORTSMANSHIP AWARDS

 Sportsmanship is the focus of the Paul Bowers Memorial Lacrosse Tournament.
-Awards are given out each year to one team in each age division.
+One team in each age division is recognized each year.
 The following scoring policy is in place: